salesmiguelz/100-days-of-code/log.md

 ### Day 58: March 21, 2022

 **Today's Progress**: Finished the calculator made in React Native and now all operations are functional.
 This was a very good project to learn more about Javascript and React states.

+### Day 59: March 22, 2022

+**Today's Progress**: Today I started to create a Minesweeper game using React Native, during my course on Udemy, to practice my skills.